Dear Phoebe

-Dear Phoebe is an American situation comedy about a male former college professor who poses as an elderly woman to write a newspaper advice column.
+Dear Phoebe is an American sitcom about a male former college professor who poses as an elderly woman to write a newspaper advice column.
 It aired on NBC from September 1954 to April 1955.
 The series stars Peter Lawford and Marcia Henderson.

 Synopsis

 Bill Hastings, a college professor in Los Angeles, California, leaves his job at UCLA to pursue a career as a journalist.
 He lands a job with the Los Angeles Daily Star, where his duties include writing the newspaper's advice column "Dear Phoebe," supposedly written by a fictitious elderly woman named Phoebe Goodheart.

 At the newspaper, Bill meets sportswriter Michelle "Mickey" Riley.
 They both reside in Los Angeles, Bill at 165 La Paloma Drive and Mickey at 34 West Sunset Boulevard.
 They share a mutual attraction which Bill is open about, but their romance is a rocky one because Mickey prefers to hide her feelings for Bill by competing strongly with him for plum writing assignments from the newspaper's stingy and crusty old managing editor, Clyde Fosdick.
 Bill thus finds himself advising the readers of "Dear Phoebe" about their problems while having to deal with romantic ones of his own.

 Also at the paper is Humphrey Winston Humpsteader, a stereotypical young copy writer trying to make it big in the newspaper business who likes to spend time at Ye Olde Malt Shoppe, where the slogan is "Teenage Spoken Here."
 Humphrey is a strong young man able to rip telephone books in half and often gets into fights, although even a slight slap across his face is enough to put him out of action.